OCA/account-financial-tools/account_move_budget/README.rst

 Usage
 =====

-In order to set up the budget items go to *Invoicing / Accounting / Miscellaneous / Account Move Budgets*.
+In order to set up the budget items go to *Accounting / Accounting / Journals / Account Move Budgets*.

 Bug Tracker
 ===========